DeaconSeals/comp-2210/docs/term/2025-fall/syllabus/syllabus.md

 The **Final Exam**, which is part of M7, will be given on the last lab day of the course and **not** on the day designated in the Final Exam Schedule.

+## Lab Test and Exam Dates

+09/23: Lab Test 1
+09/25: Exam 1
+10/21: Lab Test 2
+10/23: Exam 2
+12/02: Lab Test 3
+12/04: Final Exam

+**Note**: The above dates are subject to change at the instructor's discretion.
+Students will be notified of any changes via Canvas announcement.

 ---